 TIP: If you checkmark the First row that has a column names option, then Column names will be saved in the first row of the selected Excel sheet.

 Here we selected the DimGeography table to export Data From SQL Server To Excel.
 So to check the result, you have to open the DimGeography sheet inside the DimGeography.xls

 STEP 6: Check the mapping tab whether all the rows are exactly mapped to the destination columns or not.

-NOTE: If your input column names and destination column names are same then, the intelligence will automatically map.
-If there is any changes in the column names then we have map them manually.
+NOTE: If your input column names and destination column names are the same, then the intelligence will automatically map.
+If there are any changes in the column names, we have to map them manually.

-Once you done with mapping click on ok button to finish the project development.
-Let us run the package and see
+Once you complete mapping, click on the Ok button to finish the project development.
+Let us run the SSIS Export Data From SQL Server To Excel package and see

 Let us open the Excel file and check the result.